andrew-t/andrew-t.github.io/pages/pestering/versamax.md

 VersaMax Customer Disservice Team
 </blockquote>

 I included another webform.
-This one asked for the new customer's height, star sign, date of birth, date of death, nature of death, and favourite member of Take That.
+This one asked for the new customer's height, star sign, favourite colour, date of birth, date of death, nature of death, and favourite member of Take That.

 Janet, or Jayeola as he apparently likes to be known, likes the colour BLUE.